 The NRS Silkweight Hoodie has standard thumb loops, but also has an additional layered opening so you can check your watch without pulling up your sleeve.
 Credit: Maggie Nichols

-While great for hiking or biking, we don't recommend wearing a button-down style for water activities.
+While great for hiking,biking or fishing, we don't recommend wearing a button-down style for activities where you'll primarily be in the water.
 Credit: Maddock Rigby

 We love a good hoodie when we head out on the lake, but sometimes the hood can get in the way of a backpack while hiking, and can bounce around too much when running.
 Credit: Kaylee Walden